Bruin-Dev/Intelygenz/docs/AC/AC.md

 2. Displays references, if any, to monitoring, recording, or auditing that are consistent with privacy accommodations for such systems that generally prohibit those activities; and
 3. Includes a description of the authorized uses of the system.
 #### 2 Implementation
-The display of system use notifications are managed by MetTel and the laptops that they provide to their systems.
-We don't have direct connexions to machines by SSH or any remote access to servers in this infrastructure.
+The display of system use notifications are managed by MetTel and the laptops that they provide to access their systems.
+We don't have direct connexions to machines by SSH or any remote access to servers on this infrastructure.

 # AC-12 Session Termination
 #### 1 Description
 Automatically terminate a user session after [(1) 30 minutes of inactivity (2) the following timeframes, regardless of user activity: a.
 Thirty (30) days for systems at AAL1 b.
 Twelve (12) hours for systems at AAL2 and AAL3].
 Note: AAL2 and AAL3 require Two Factor Authentication].
 #### 2 Implementation
 To enforce a session termination MetTel implemented Okta users central system conected to their VPN and plataformed laptops.
 MetTel has the control of the session termination with the two factor aunthentication implemented with Okta.

+# AC-17 Remote Access
+#### 1 Description
+Automatically terminate a user session after [(1) 30 minutes of inactivity (2) the following timeframes, regardless of user activity: a.
+Thirty (30) days for systems at AAL1 b.
+Twelve (12) hours for systems at AAL2 and AAL3].
+Note: AAL2 and AAL3 require Two Factor Authentication].
+#### 2 Implementation
+To enforce a session termination MetTel implemented Okta users central system conected to their VPN and plataformed laptops.
+MetTel has the control of the session termination with the two factor aunthentication implemented with Okta.
+In the other hand, AWS contected to Okta has 24h token sessions but operators must access AWS accounts from the plataformed laptops.

+# AC-17(1) Remote Access | Monitoring and Control
+#### 1 Description
+Employ automated mechanisms to monitor and control remote access methods.
+#### 2 Implementation

+# AC-17(2) Remote Access | Protection of Confidentiality and Integrity Using Encryption
+#### 1 Description
+Implement cryptographic mechanisms to protect the confidentiality and integrity of remote access sessions.
+#### 2 Implementation

+# AC-17(3) Remote Access | Managed Access Control Points
+#### 1 Description
+Route remote accesses through authorized and managed network access control points.
+#### 2 Implementation

+# AC-17(4) Remote Access | Privileged Commands and Access
+#### 1 Description
+(a) Authorize the execution of privileged commands and access to security-relevant information via remote access only in a format that provides assessable evidence and for the following needs: [S/SO or contractor recommended and GSA CISO and AO approved special cases for remote administration and maintenance tasks]; and
+(b) Document the rationale for remote access in the security plan for the system.
+#### 2 Implementation

+# AC-20(1) Use of External Systems | Limits on Authorized Use
+#### 1 Description
+Permit authorized individuals to use an external system to access the system or to process, store, or transmit organization-controlled information only after:
+(a)        Verification of the implementation of controls on the external system as specified in the organization’s security and privacy policies and security and privacy plans; or
+(b)        Retention of approved system connection or processing agreements with the organizational entity hosting the external system.
+#### 2 Implementation